swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 ## Motivation

-The `Span` family of types, including `Span` (TODO: se number), `MutableSpan` (TODO se number), `OutputSpan` (TODO se number), as well as their `Raw.*Span` counterparts, provide memory-safe access to contiguous memory.
+The `Span` family of types, including `Span` ([SE-0447](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0447-span-access-shared-contiguous-storage.md)), `MutableSpan` ([SE-0467](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0467-MutableSpan.md)), `OutputSpan` ([SE-0485](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0485-outputspan.md)), as well as their `Raw.*Span` counterparts, provide memory-safe access to contiguous memory.
 Span types provide lifetime safety, ensuring that the memory they reference isn't freed while the span instance is still accessible, as well as bounds safety because all indexed accesses ensure that the indices are within bounds.

 ### Spans and the Law of Exclusivity

 The `Span` family of types depends on Swift's so-called [Law of Exclusivity](https://github.com/swiftlang/swift/blob/main/docs/OwnershipManifesto.md#the-law-of-exclusivity), which states that if there are two accesses to the same value in memory, both of them must be reads.
 Therefore, any access that can change the value in memory is known to be the only place that will modify that memory, which unlocks important optimization opportunities while still maintaining memory safety for the values in the memory the reference.
 Fundamentally, maintaining the Law of Exclusivity requires reasoning about all potential *aliases* of a particular location in memory, i.e., places where there is a reference (or pointer) to that memory that could be used to access the value stored there.
 Swift maintains the Law of Exclusivity through a mix of language and runtime features.
-Non-copyable types (like `UniqueArray`, TODO se number) establish unique ownership, whereas non-escapable types (like the `Span` family of types) limit the scope in which data can be accessed, all at compile time.
+Non-copyable types (like `UniqueArray`, [SE-527](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0527-rigidarray-uniquearray.md)) establish unique ownership, whereas non-escapable types (like the `Span` family of types) limit the scope in which data can be accessed, all at compile time.
 Copy-on-write collections (such as `Array`) and dynamic exclusivity checking (e.g., for global variables) establish exclusivity at run-time for places where it isn't possible to reason about every potential alias.
 Most of this is invisible to the Swift developer, unless they encounter code that violates the Law of Exclusivity.
 For example, attempting to create two `MutableSpan` instances that reference into the same `Array`, or modify the `Array` while there is an actual `Span` referencing its storage, will produce a compile-time error about the "overlapping access" that violates exclusivity:

 ```swift
 func f() {